Report by: Angeli Datt and Anonymous

 Reporting on abuses in Xinjiang against ethnic Uyghurs is generally absent from mainstream news coverage and commentary.
 This is despite the fact that 95 percent of Senegal’s population is Muslim, and many Senegalese feel solidarity with Uyghurs and are interested in the topic.
 Some Islamic leaders raise the issue during Friday prayers.
 A general lack of independent and critical Senegalese correspondents in China may be one reason for the lack of local coverage.
 While coverage by some international outlets reaches Senegal, the Chinese government’s positions on Xinjiang are also frequently carried in local media.

 Control over content distribution infrastructure

-TikTok, a global subsidiary of the Beijing-based company social media ByteDance, was a popular app in Senegal during the coverage period, though specific download data is not available.
+Tiktok, a global subsidiary of the Beijing-based company social media ByteDance, was a popular app in Senegal during the coverage period, though specific download data is not available.
 It is used by ordinary people and by politicians to reach constituencies.
-There have been some documented cases around the world in recent years of TikTok removing or downplaying politically sensitive content, including content that violates domestic Chinese censorship guidelines, although the company has subsequently reported correcting errors.77 A media report from June 2022 based on leaked TikTok meetings raised concern that statements made by ByteDance regarding data privacy of US users were false, and more broadly called into question other statements the company has made regarding its policies.46 There was no evidence in Senegal during the coverage period of control over content-distribution infrastructure being used to marginalize critical content or amplify pro-Beijing content.
+There have been some documented cases around the world in recent years of TikTok removing or downplaying politically sensitive content, including content that violates domestic Chinese censorship guidelines, although the company has subsequently reported correcting errors.45 A media report from June 2022 based on leaked TikTok meetings raised concern that statements made by ByteDance regarding data privacy of US users were false, and more broadly called into question other statements the company has made regarding its policies.46 There was no evidence in Senegal during the coverage period of control over content-distribution infrastructure being used to marginalize critical content or amplify pro-Beijing content.

-Dissemination of CCP media norms, tactics, or governance model
+Dissemination of CCP media norms, tactics, or governance models

 Chinese diaspora media